Download press photos here

 Born on Christmas Day 1994, Kimyan Law was a melancholic child.
 A lone black youth studying in all-white environments he was a victim of racism; a difficult and depressing atmosphere which led him to find respite and consolation in music.
 Making recordings using instruments improvised from trash he soon graduated from using wood, glass and his own voice to a mastery of drums, piano, marimba and flute, channelling his childhood difficulties into creation.

 At the age of 12 he started exploring the possibilities of electronic music, experimenting with primitive looping on a PSP and then pursuing audio-engineering courses, learning so fast he rapidly started tutoring others.
 The last couple of years have seen Kimyan Law blossom into the artist we see before us today.
 Deep explorations into his African roots have led him to create complex mosaics of ancient sound with modern aesthetics.
-A true ‘artist’ rather than the all-too-common ‘engineer’ found in modern electronica, he constantly talks of the meaning and imagery in his music, referring to his tracks as “portraits” and as having “fragrances”.
+A true ‘artist’ rather than the all-too-common ‘engineer’ found in modern electronica, he constantly talks of the themes, meaning and imagery in his music, referring to his tracks as “portraits” or “pieces” and of them having “fragrances”.

 Kimyan Law’s debut LP, ‘Coeur Calme’, was released on Blu Mar Ten Music in October 2014 and was immediately recognised as one of the year’s highlights, seeing him shortlisted for ‘Best New Producer’ at the Drum & Bass Arena Awards, listed second only to Spectrasoul as one of 2014’s best LPs by Ministry of Sound and surrounded by universal praise from audience and peers alike.

-His 2016 follow-up LP, ‘Zawadi’, does not disappoint.
+His 2016 follow-up LP, ‘Zawadi’, did not disappoint.
 Expanding the vocabulary established with ‘Coeur Calme’, Kimyan Law has managed to create a new collection of music even more playful and yet more profoundly serious than the first.